unitycontainer/documentation/tutorials/lifetime/lifetime.md

 it tells Unity to resolve ``IService`` as usual and store result in ``ContainerControlledLifetimeManager``.
 So next time you call ``Resolve<IService>`` Unity will locate registration for ``IService`` and check if associated ``ContainerControlledLifetimeManager`` has instance already stored in it.
 If yes, it will simply return that instance.

-## Unity Built-In Lifetime Managers
+## Built-In Lifetimes

-Unity includes several lifetime managers that you can use directly in your code, but you can create your own lifetime managers to implement specific lifetime scenarios.
-Unity includes the following lifetime managers:
+The Unity container includes several lifetime managers that you can use directly in your code.
+Unity includes the following lifetime implementations:

 [!include [Managers List](managers.md)]